If you’re putting in a lot of time and effort at the gym to develop and define your chest muscles but are not seeing enough results, what do you do?

 As for specific benefits, push-ups will engage various muscles groups simultaneously such as your chest, pecs, arms, legs, deltoids, hips, and core.

-Why should you care — beyond wanting to strengthen and build your chest — about increasing overall muscle strength?
-Here are several important benefits you might not have known:
+Why should you care about increasing overall muscle strength?
+Here are several important benefits you may not have known:

 One of the interesting things about push-ups is that many people go about them the wrong way.
 And if your technique is off, you won’t get the results you want.